ruijarimba/azure-pipelines-guidelines/README.md

 # Azure YAML pipelines guidelines

-A set of guidelines to help you create
+A set of coding guidelines to create
 [Azure YAML pipelines](https://learn.microsoft.com/en-us/azure/devops/pipelines/get-started/key-pipelines-concepts)
 and related templates that are easy to understand, maintain, extend and reuse.